tyo8/brain_representations/README.md

 In this repository:
 1. we have a bunch of bash/slurm code meant to script a bunch of resource-heavy operations on a compute cluster, plus the occasional bit of python code meant to do the same
-2. we have a bunch of empty directories referencing data that is too big/too private to fit on github
+2. we have a few nuggets of source code nestled away in the mess; the most notable one is 'src_py', with 'src_bash' a distant second and 'src_MATLAB' an even further third
-3. we have a few nuggets of source code nestled away in the mess; the most notable one is 'src_py', with 'src_bash' a distant second and 'src_MATLAB' an even further third
+3. we have brain representation extraction code and figure-making code in relevant directories: code is only included in "src_\*" if it is intentionally multipurpose
-4. We also have Ripser [2] and Ripser-image [3] here, upon which all of the persistence analysis is *actually* built
+4. finally, we also have Ripser [2] and Ripser-image [3] here, upon which all of the persistence analysis is *actually* built

 ## Structure of the repository